Germán Silva

-Germán Silva Martínez (born 9 January 1968 in Zacatlán, Puebla) is a Mexican former long-distance runner who specialized in the marathon.
+Germán Silva Martínez (born 9 January 1968) is a Mexican former long-distance runner who specialized in the marathon.
 His foremost achievements were back-to-back victories at the New York City Marathon in 1994 and 1995.
 He represented Mexico twice at the Summer Olympics, in 1992 and 1996.
 He also competed at the World Championships in Athletics on two occasions.
 His personal best for the marathon is two hours, eight minutes, and 56 seconds.

 Outside marathon running, he was the silver medallist at the 1994 IAAF World Half Marathon Championships (where he set the Mexican record of 1:00:28) and won a gold medal in the steeplechase at the 1990 Central American and Caribbean Games.

 Career

 Silva grew up in Tecomate, Veracruz.
 He began his career as a steeplechase specialist and won his first medals in that event, taking bronze at the 1988 Ibero-American Championships and then winning his first international title at the 1990 Central American and Caribbean Games in Mexico City.
 That same year he began to compete in road running events and won the Lilac Bloomsday Run.
 In his final international steeplechase outing, he came sixth at the 1991 Pan American Games.

 Silva changed his focus to the 10,000 metres for the 1992 Barcelona Olympics and the switch paid off as he ran a career best time of 27:46.52 in June then finished in sixth place in the Olympic final.
 He represented Mexico in that event at the 1993 World Championships in Athletics and came ninth overall.
 He returned for a second attempt at the 1995 World Championships in Athletics and despite having one of his fastest-ever runs in the heats (27:49.07), he eventually finished in 13th place.

 He came in third at the 1994 London Marathon, then finished as runner-up behind Khalid Skah at the 1994 IAAF World Half Marathon Championships in Oslo, taking the silver medal.
 Although he was one second away from victory at the Oslo race, his half marathon time of 1:00:28 was a Mexican record – a mark which, as of 2012, remains the country's best.
 During the New York City Marathon race in November, he recovered from a wrong turn seven-tenths of a mile before the finish that put him 40 yards behind his countryman Benjamín Paredes.
 He ran a 5:15 final mile, including the detour, to beat Paredes by two seconds with a time of 2:11:21.
 The incident earned him the nickname "Wrong-Way Silva".